filepi/dbc/README.md

 Basically the code is responsible for create a data and then delete it, making asserts during this process.

 ## Libraries
 It was implemented using selenium web driver, JUnit and Maven.

 ## Executing the tests
 1. Open the file "Challenge1 or "Challenge2"
-2. Click in  <Run> button in Eclipse to execute the automated test case.
+2. Click in "Run" button in Eclipse to execute the automated test case.

 or